Could the high-mass black holes from gravitational-wave observations be explained by lensing?: Methods

-We simulate a population of BBHs following the BDS model.
-For each choice of the model parameters $A_1$ and $t_h$, the component masses are sampled from the log-normal distribution, Eq.~\eqref{eq:log-normal-mass-distr}, within the range $m_1, \, m_2 \in [5, 100]\, M_\odot$ while the source redshifts are sampled from redshift distributions derived from merger rates, Eq.~\eqref{eq:rate-of-mergers}, within the range $ z_{s} \in [0, 10]$.
-Throughout this work, we assume a flat $\Lambda$CDM cosmology with parameters from Planck 2018 results~\citep{Planck:2018vyg}.
-We assume that the spins are aligned to the orbital angular momentum, with magnitudes uniformly distributed within the range ${a_1, \, a_2 \in [0, \, 0.99]}$~\footnote{The results of this study are unlikely to change even when misaligned spins are included, as the dominant spin effects in the waveform are determined by the effective spin parameter~\citep{Ajith:2009bn}.}.
-Binaries are distributed uniformly in the sky with isotropic orientations.
 We consider multiple observing runs of LVK (O1, O2, O3a, and O3b).
 The arrival times for events in the LVK observing runs are uniformly sampled with the corresponding start and end times of each run.
-To compute the number of detectable signals as well as the signal-to-noise ratio (SNR) of the stochastic GW background (SGWB), we multiply the observation time with the following duty cycle of the LIGO-Virgo detectors: 0.48 for O1, 0.46 for O2, 0.82 for O3a, and 0.85 for O3b~\citep{ligo2016o1, LIGOScientific:2020ibl, KAGRA:2023pio}.
+To compute the {expected} number of detectable signals as well as the signal-to-noise ratio (SNR) of the stochastic GW background (SGWB), we multiply the observation time with the following duty cycle of the LIGO-Virgo detectors: 0.48 for O1, 0.46 for O2, 0.82 for O3a, and 0.85 for O3b~\citep{ligo2016o1, LIGOScientific:2020ibl, KAGRA:2023pio}.
 We use representative noise power spectral densities from each observing run~\citep{LIGO-G1600150, LIGO-G1600151, LIGO-G1801950, LIGO-G1801952, LIGO-T2000012}.
+Throughout this work, we assume a flat $\Lambda$CDM cosmology with parameters from Planck 2018 results~\citep{Planck:2018vyg}.